 Mr. Malliki (interpretation): Thank you, Mr. Speaker, for recognizing me again.
-I would like to direct my question to the (interpretation ends) Minister of Environment (interpretation) in regard to polar bear management, quotas and the previous quotas.
+Mr. Speaker, I would like to direct my question to the (interpretation ends) Minister of Environment (interpretation) in regard to polar bear management, quotas, and the previous quotas.

 In the past, the sale of polar bear hides used to make a lot of money and now they're not able to be sold.
-So will the quotas be kept?
-Will they remain?
+Will the polar bear quotas remain?
 Thank you, Mr. Speaker.